Baseball stirrups: History

 In the early days of the sport, baseball players wore their pant legs low.
-High socks, and with it, knickerbockers ("knickers"), which were commonly worn by boys in the late 19th century and into the 20th century, were introduced as part of the baseball uniform by the 1869 Cincinnati Red Stockings.
+High socks, and with them, knickerbockers ("knickers"), which were commonly worn by boys in the late 19th century and into the 20th century, were introduced as part of the baseball uniform by the 1869 Cincinnati Red Stockings.
 They wore red stockings that were displayed prominently with the high pants, true to their name, but it was not until the early 20th century that the stirrup stocking was introduced.
-In 1905, Nap Lajoie suffered an infected spike wound, attributed to the dye in his socks (fabric color dyes were thought not to be colorfast in those days), that nearly resulted in his leg being amputated.
+In 1905, Nap Lajoie suffered an infected spike wound, attributed to the dye in his socks (fabric color dyes were thought not to be color fast in those days), that nearly resulted in his leg being amputated.
 Lajoie's solution to this was to wear white sanitary socks ("sanitaries"), but this posed another problem.
-The colored sock was difficult to put on with the extra white socks, so another solution came of this: A footless sock with a small arched opening at the bottom, to be called "stirrup" socks, due to their resemblance to stirrup irons used in equestrian events.
+The colored sock was difficult to put on with the extra white socks, so another solution came of this: a footless sock with a small arched opening at the bottom, to be called "stirrup" socks, due to their resemblance to stirrup irons used in equestrian events.
 The less expensive white sock could be changed more frequently.
 These stirrups were initially meant to mimic the solid-color socks.

 Stirrup socks are worn on top of sanitary socks and serve to display team colors, stripes or team logos.
-For example, for several years the Minnesota Twins wore navy blue stirrups with "TC" on the side (for "Twin Cities") and the Houston Astros wore either navy blue or orange stirrup socks with a star in the opposite color on the side.
-The stirrup sock colors were also the basis of team names, including the Cincinnati Red Stockings, Boston Red Sox, and Chicago White Sox.
+For example, for several years the Minnesota Twins wore navy blue stirrups with "TC" on the side (for Twin Cities) and the Houston Astros wore either navy blue or orange stirrup socks with a star in the opposite color on the side.
+The stirrup sock colors were also the basis of team names, including the Cincinnati Red Stockings, Boston Red Sox and Chicago White Sox.